3.4 Section 47 Enquiry

 - Help prepare the child if he or she is attending or making representations through a third party to the conference.
 Give information about advocacy agencies and explain that the family may bring an Advocate, friend or supporter.

 - Contribute to the information their agency provides ahead of the conference, setting out the nature of the agency's involvement with the child and family;

 - Consider, in conjunction with the police and the appointed conference Chair, whether the report can and should be shared with the parents and if so when; and

 - Attend the conference and take part in decision-making when invited.

 Decisions and outcomes must be recorded and where an Initial Child Protection Conference is to be convened, the decisions and outcomes must be included in the conference report.

 The outcome of any Enquiry and the reasons for the decisions must be recorded.
 Parents, the child (if appropriate) and the professionals involved should all be informed of the outcome in writing.

 Any decision to discontinue a Section 47 Enquiry should be taken by a Manager in Children and Young People’s Services in consultation with the Police (and where appropriate other involved agencies and in particular the referring agency) after checks have been completed, and be taken in a flexible manner when it is clear that the criteria for Section 47 Enquiry are no longer satisfied, for example where the child moves abroad.

-This decision should be authorised and recorded by the Children and Young People’s Services manager who should record the reasons and whether the Core Assessment should be completed.
+This decision should be authorised and recorded by the Children and Young People’s Services manager who should record the reasons and whether the Social Work Assessment should be completed.